Sermon 1 of 4: Be Kind, by Justin Rossow (Relational Structure)

 But Jesus takes time out to draw attention to this woman—a woman who, because of her bleeding, should not have been there at all.
-It wasn’t allowed by ceremonial law for her to touch Jesus; otherwise, she would make Him unclean.
+It wasn’t allowed by ceremonial law for her to touch Jesus; otherwise, she would make him unclean.

 For this woman, who had no social standing at all, Jesus stops and says, “Hold on, time out.
 I know you all have some business to do, and I know I said that I would go with the CEO and see what I could do for his daughter, but there is someone here who’s just as important to me.”
 He stops the crowd, and the woman finds herself called out.

 Did you notice what she did?
 The second time that Jesus says, “Who touched me?” she feels like she has been caught red-handed.
 She comes forward and tells her story; she justifies her own actions.
-She says why she touched Him, and why she did what she did.
+She says why she touched him, and why she did what she did.
 She comes trembling in fear because she knows this Rabbi is going to get her good for interrupting His busy day.

 And although she comes expecting condemnation and law, what Jesus gives here is nothing but gospel.
-“Your faith has healed you,” He says.
+“Your faith has healed you,” he says.

 You see, Jesus was interested in that woman.
 Jesus broke the circle turned in on itself.
-Jesus places this woman, who was at the margins of society, higher on His agenda than his own reputation or social standing.
+Jesus places this woman, who was at the margins of society, higher on his agenda than his own reputation or social standing.
 Jesus values her specifically, individually, personally.

 In fact, nothing matters more to Jesus in that moment than this woman and her well-being.
-Not just her physical healing of her body, but the restoration into society and relationship.
-And that fact, that Jesus valued this woman, that He took time with her, must have been a shock to the crowds.
+Not just the physical healing of her body, but the restoration into society and relationship.
+And that fact, that Jesus valued this woman, that he took time with her, must have been a shock to the crowds.
 It was certainly confusing to the disciples.
 And you get the impression that it had the potential to break a father’s heart.